-- kwiktag 048 621 481 - (1) Respondent is a member of the State Bar of California, admitted March 15, 1990. - (2) The parties agree to be bound by the factual stipulations contained herein even if conclusions of law or disposition are rejected or changed by the Supreme Court. - (3) All investigations or proceedings listed by case number in the caption of this stipulation are entirely resolved by this stipulation and are deemed consolidated.
+- (1) Respondent is a member of the State Bar of California, admitted May 11, 1976. - (2) The parties agree to be bound by the factual stipulations contained herein even if conclusions of law or disposition are rejected or changed by the Supreme Court. - (3) All investigations or proceedings listed by case number in the caption of this stipulation are entirely resolved by this stipulation and are deemed consolidated.
 Dismissed charge(s)/count(s) are listed under "Dismissals."
 The stipulation consists of 12 pages, not including the order. - (4) A statement of acts or omissions acknowledged by Respondent as cause or causes for discipline is included under "Facts."

+(Effective January 1, 2014)

-(Do not wr ite above this line.)
-(5) Co La onclusions of law, drawn from and specifically referring to the facts are also included under "Conclusions of aw".
-(6) The parties must include supporting authority for the recommended level of discipline under the heading "Supporting Authority."
-(7) No pe o more than 30 days prior to the filing of this stipulation, Respondent has been advised in writing of any inding investigation/proceeding not resolved by this stipulation, except for criminal investigations.
-(8) Pa 61 nyment of Disciplinary Costs-Respondent acknowledges the provisions of Bus. & Prof. Code §§6086.10 & 40.7.
-(Check one option only): • Until costs are paid in full, Respondent will remain actually suspended from the practice of law unless relief is obtained per rule 5.130, Rules of Procedure.
+- (5) Conclusions of law, drawn from and specifically referring to the facts are also included under "Conclusions of Law". - (6) The parties must include supporting authority for the recommended level of discipline under the heading "Supporting Authority." - (7) No more than 30 days prior to the filing of this stipulation, Respondent has been advised in writing of any pending investigation/proceeding not resolved by this stipulation, except for criminal investigations. - (8) Payment of Disciplinary Costs-Respondent acknowledges the provisions of Bus. & Prof. Code §§6086.10 & 6140.7.
+(Check one option only):

+Costs are added to membership fee for calendar year following effective date of discipline.
 Costs are to be paid in equal amounts prior to February 1 for the following membership years: the two billing cycles immediately following the effective date of the Supreme Court's order in this matter.
-(Hardship, special circumstances or other good cause per rule 5.132, Rules of Procedure.)
+(Hardship, special circumstances or other good cause per rule 5.132, Rules of Procedure).
 If Respondent fails to pay any installment as described above, or as may be modified by the State Bar Court, the remaining balance is due and payable immediately.

-Costs are waived in part as set forth in a separate attachment entitled "Partial Waiver of Costs". ı Visc ravating Circumstances [Standards for Attorney Sanctions for Professional conduct, standards 1.2(f) & 1.5].
-Facts supporting aggravating circumstances are lired.
-(1) □ (a) Prior record of discipline ☐ State Bar Court case # of prior case (b) ☐ Date prior discipline effective (c) Rules of Professional Conduct/ State Bar Act violations: (d) ☐ Degree of prior discipline (e) ☐ If Respondent has two or more incidents of prior discipline, use space provided below.
-(2) Dishonesty: Respondent's misconduct was intentional, surrounded by, or followed by bad faith, dishonesty, concealment, overreaching or other violations of the State Bar Act or Rules of Professional Conduct.
-(3) Trust Violation: Trust funds or property were involved and Respondent refused or was unable to account to the client or person who was the object of the misconduct for improper conduct toward said funds or property.
-(4) Harm: Respondent's misconduct harmed significantly a client, the public or the administration of justice.
-(5) Indifference: Respondent demonstrated indifference toward rectification of or atonement for the consequences of his or her misconduct.
+Costs are waived in part as set forth in a separate attachment entitled "Partial Waiver of Costs".
+Costs are entirely waived.

+B. Aggravating Circumstances [Standards for Attorney Sanctions for Professional Misconduct, standards 1.2(f) & 1.5].
+Facts supporting aggravating circumstances are required.

+- - (a) 🗋 State Bar Court case # of prior case - (b) Date prior discipline effective - (c) Rules of Professional Conduct/ State Bar Act violations: - (d) Degree of prior discipline - (e) If Respondent has two or more incidents of prior discipline, use space provided below or a separate attachment entitled "Prior Discipline. - (2) Dishonesty: Respondent's misconduct was intentional, surrounded by, or followed by bad faith, dishonesty, concealment, overreaching or other violations of the State Bar Act or Rules of Professional Conduct. - (3) Trust Violation: Trust funds or property were involved and Respondent refused or was unable to account to the client or person who was the object of the misconduct for improper conduct toward said funds or property. - (4) 🔲 Harm: Respondent's misconduct harmed significantly a client, the public or the administration of justice. - (5) Indifference: Respondent demonstrated indifference toward rectification of or atonement for the consequences of his or her misconduct. - (6) Lack of Cooperation: Respondent displayed a lack of candor and cooperation to victims of his/her misconduct or to the State Bar during disciplinary investigation or proceedings.

+- (7) Multiple/Pattern of Misconduct: Respondent's current misconduct evidences multiple acts of wrongdoing or demonstrates a pattern of misconduct.
+See Attachment, p.
+9. - (8) Restitution: Respondent failed to make restitution. - (9) No aggravating circumstances are involved.

+Additional aggravating circumstances